facephi/sdk-mobile-documentation/docs/ios/Phingers_Component.md

 This command must have been executed **before launch**.

-To learn more about how to start a new operation, it is recommended to consult the <a href="Mobile_SDK" data-linked-resource-id="2605678593" data-linked-resource-version="15" data-linked-resource-type="page">Mobile SDK</a>, which details and explains what this process consists of.
+To learn more about how to start a new operation, it is recommended to consult the [Getting Started](./Mobile_SDK), which details and explains what this process consists of.

 ---